alxlab-zone66x/cr2032_toaster/README.md

+## Manufacturing

+The release includes the manufacturing files for JLCPCB specifically.
+If you need to the gerber files, BOM or component pick & place in a different format then you would have to generate them yourself.

+The PCB thickness chosen should be at least 1.6mm to provide good contact with the battery holder.

 ## License

 <a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-nc-sa/4.0/88x31.png" /></a>

-This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/4.0/">Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License</a>.
+CR2032 Toaster by [Alexandre Marcoux](https://github.com/alxlab-zone66x/cr2032_toaster) licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/4.0/">Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License</a>.